 Street Tree Pruning & Maintenance Programs - Pruning & training of public street and park trees to maintain clearance, safety and aesthetics of the trees.

 Ordinance Enforcement - The codified law that governs our urban forestry program.
-A current copy can be found under Municipal Code Chapter 8.24 'Public Works-Trees'
+A current copy can be found under Municipal Code 427: "Trees and Shrubs"

 Tree Arboretum - Along the East River Parkway from Allouez Avenue to Westminster Drive, there is a unique tree arboretum.
 There are over 100 varieties of trees displayed.
 Download the Arboretum Brochure for more information.